I remember when Beth Suess asked me for the manuscript’s title.

 Because if I’m trying to be the only provider—or even compete with other creatives—then I’m actually not trying to help God.
 I’m trying to be God instead.

-I would love for my soon-to-be-published book (with a brand-new title) to be reviewed favorably, “liked” across pages, and listed among notable editors.
+I would love for my now-published book (with a brand-new title) to be reviewed favorably, “liked” across pages, and listed among notable editors.
 But if my heart is pure and grounded in His purpose, then I should hope any book inspired by God is listed there as well.

 Featured Image by Becca Tapert